codecentric/helm-charts/charts/keycloak/README.md

 `keycloak.persistence.dbPort` | The database host port (if `deployPostgres=false`) | `5432`
 `keycloak.persistence.dbUser` |The database user (if `deployPostgres=false`) | `keycloak`
 `keycloak.persistence.dbPassword` |The database password (if `deployPostgres=false`) | `""`
+`keycloak.x509.enabled` | Set to `false` if no X.509 Client Certificate User Authentication should be performed by the chart | `false`
+`keycloak.x509.certificates` | The PEM certificates of tls.crt, tls.key and ca.crt | See `values.yaml`
 `postgresql.postgresqlUser` | The PostgreSQL user (if `keycloak.persistence.deployPostgres=true`) | `keycloak`
 `postgresql.postgresqlPassword` | The PostgreSQL password (if `keycloak.persistence.deployPostgres=true`) | `""`
 `postgresql.postgresqlDatabase` | The PostgreSQL database (if `keycloak.persistence.deployPostgres=true`) | `keycloak`